alexben300502/starrr/README.md

 Here we are choosing to apply continuous integration and continuous delivery/deployment pipeline using Azure pipeline. <br> The file that was configured for this part is the following one :<br> https://github.com/alexben300502/starrr/blob/main/.github/workflows/main_starrr-devops-project.yml . <br>

 The deployment through Azure pipelines has been setup and rigorously tested.
-The screenshots illustrates the <br> successful execution of various tests.
-Validating every test, every commit that represents an integral <br>part of our CI/CD process is very important to ensure the stability and the functionality of our application. <br>
+The screenshots illustrates the successful execution of various tests.
+Validating every test, every commit that represents an integral part of our CI/CD process is very important to ensure the stability and the functionality of our application. <br>

-Indeed, Azure pipeline present diferent advantages as Scalability, Integrated Environment, Flexibility  <br>
-control and en Enchanced security.<br>
+Indeed, Azure pipeline present diferent advantages as Scalability, Integrated Environment, Flexibility control and en Enchanced security.<br>

 We can here notice a cloud servies platform that shows : <br>
 - Azure Cache for Redis: which represents a cache for redis that enhances the performance of the application.<br>
 - Ressource Group corresponds to a container that holds ressources for an Azure solution. <br>
 - App Service: a platform for building, deploying and scaling web applications. <br>

 ![Image2](images/Image2.png) <br>

 Here we can notice that our AppService is currently running which means that our web application is well deployed. <br>